Tim-Pohlmann/ChannelDungeonsWebsite/README.md

 # Channel Dungeons Website

 This is the official website for Channel Dungeons, an MMORPG played entirely in Discord.
-The game focuses on exploration and collaboration.
-Players explore dungeons, fight monsters, get loot and level up.
+The game emphasizes exploration and collaboration.
+Delve into dungeons, battle fearsome monsters, discover valuable loot, and level up your hero!

 ## Play Now